MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-use-the-select-names-dialog-box-to-obtain-and-assign-recipients-to-an-appointment.md

 - csharp
 ---

-# How to: Use the Select Names Dialog Box to Obtain and Assign Recipients to an Appointment
+# Use the Select Names Dialog Box to Obtain and Assign Recipients to an Appointment

 This example shows how to use the **Select Names** dialog box to obtain and assign recipients to an appointment item.